khlifaelbad/alx-pre_course/README.md

-My first readme
+My first readme is so amazing
-another readme for 0x01-git
-README update from gitub.com